eipiguy/planning/templates/README_template.md

 - A
 - B

+## Resources

+Influence is one thing.
+You've got to start somewhere, hopefully a few somewheres, each of them workable.
+You get more results faster by refactoring rather than starting over.

+- C
+- D

 ## Method

 How does it actually work?
 Diagram or brief overview; save details for additional docs.